 She studied acting at New York University, and she brings this appreciation and understanding of actors to her work as a director.
-Washland Express, a short Camille wrote and directed, screened at the 2019 Palm Springs Shortfest, HollyShorts and Short of the Week.
+Washland Express, a short Camille wrote and directed, screened at the 2019 Palm Springs Shortfest, Cleveland International Film Festival, HollyShorts and Short of the Week.
 She was one of six directors selected for the 2020 Los Angeles Women's Weekend Film Challenge, writing, producing and editing a short within one weekend.
 She currently assists Liz Hannah (The Post), and her screenplay Queen of Romance was a Semifinalist for the 2020 Academy Nicholl Fellowship.

 Camille wrote and directed this misfit love story, set entirely within a drive-thru car wash.
 It screened at the 2019 Palm Springs Shortfest, Dances with Films, HollyShorts, the Cleveland International Film Festival and Short of the Week.